cat

 2. British Shorthair

-One of the best cat breeds is known for its amazing, loyal nature.
+One of the quiet indoor cat breeds is known for its amazing, loyal nature.
 British Shorthairs are undemanding.
 They mostly enjoy their personal space.
 So, they are perfect for apartment dwellers who want a calm and respectful roommate.

 Trait